planetarium/UniLibplanet/docs/multiple_nodes.md

 ### Footnotes

+[^1]: As with any computer program, it is not unreasonable to expect there
+      to be some unexpected down time for any node.
+Therefore, it is recommended to have multiple seed nodes ready for a production environment.

-[^1]: Technically, for any non-seed node, any usable port is fine, as the node
+[^2]: Technically, for any non-seed node, any usable port is fine, as the node
       will be announcing its listening port.
 This is not the case for seed nodes, as other non-seed nodes need to have a **fixed point of entry** to the blockchain network.